kubeflow/website/content/docs/pipelines/sdk/enviroment_variables.md

         container_op = logg_env_function_op().add_env_variable(V1EnvVar(name='Test_env', value='env_variable'))
 ```

-If more varaiblaes is wanted you would simply add one more .add_env_varaible()
+To use more then one env variables you simply add on more .add_env_varaible()
-statment after the first one.
-We then execute the pipline in the notebok.
+after the first one.
+Then execute the pipline in the notebok.

 ```python
     #Specify pipeline argument values